erfanzar/OST-OpenSourceTransformers/README.md

 OST Collection: An AI-powered suite of models that predict the next word matches with remarkable accuracy (Text Generative Models).
 OST Collection is based on a novel approach to work as a full and intelligent NLP Model.

+# TODO

+- Move all the models from only native pytorch to the triton / pytorch

 ## Train or Finetune

 you have many options to choose which code to choose for train the models but we recommend using train.py that you can use fsdp and deepspeed